embedded-office/canopen-stack/website/docs/api/csdo.md

 #### COCSdoRequestUpload()

 The function starts an SDO upload transfer in the calling node to read data from the configured SDO server node-id.
+When the size of data transfer is lower or equal 4 an expedited transfer is used, otherwise a segmented transfer is initiated.

 **Prototype**